MarkeZito3/YoutubeDownloader/README.md

 ![gui](https://raw.githubusercontent.com/MarkeZito3/YoutubeDownloader/master/build/assets/frame0/gui.png)

 # Notation:
-1. If you want download videos/audios of youtube videos that have "age restrictions" you'll need to login but, this feature is not available to this version `v-0.0.1-Alpha`.
+1. If you want to download videos/audios of youtube that have "age restrictions" you'll need to login but, this feature is not available to this version `v-0.0.1-Alpha`.

     ![login gui](https://raw.githubusercontent.com/MarkeZito3/YoutubeDownloader/master/build/assets/frame0/login.png)